 - Database: a set of data that is stored in an organized manner and can be shared by a number of users.
 A database provides the minimal redundancy and is independent of applications.
 In simple words, a database is a data warehouse that is used to store data.

 - Character set: a collection of letters, special characters, and encoding rules that are used in a database.

 - Databases on the same RDS instance share all of the resources that belong to the instance.
 You can create and manage a number of databases on your RDS instance by using SQL statements.

 - If you want to migrate data from an on-premises database to your RDS instance, you must create a database and an account on your RDS instance.
-Make sure that the database and the account have the same names as the on-premises database and its authorized account.
+The database and the account must have the same names as the on-premises database and its authorized account.

 - Connect to your RDS instance.
 For more information, see Connect to an ApsaraDB RDS for PPAS instance.

 - In the SQL window, execute the following statement to create a database:

 CREATE DATABASE name [ [ WITH ] [ OWNER [=] user_name ] [ TEMPLATE [=] template ] [ ENCODING [=] encoding ] [ LC_COLLATE [=] lc_collate ] [ LC_CTYPE [=] lc_ctype ] [ TABLESPACE [=] tablespace_name ] [ CONNECTION LIMIT [=] connlimit ] ]